AndreyKovalevskiy/BulbaTalks/docs/SCRUM_PROCESS.md

 Here you can find the Daily Scrum status of our Development Team [The daily status](https://docs.google.com/spreadsheets/d/1swL2wWhy6hZb2XJzyvXoQbx3UiBeuGJYmSXoTl4N0NA/edit#gid=0)

 ### Sprint Review
-The Sprint Review usually held each Monday.
+The Sprint Review is held each Monday.
 This is at most a one-hour meeting for one-week Sprints.

 ### Sprint Retrospective
 On the next day after the Sprint Review our Scrum Team usually have the Sprint Retrospective.
 This is at most a one-hour meeting for one-week Sprints.